-Installing GoDaddy SSL Certificates on a Cisco IOS Router using CLI
+Installing GoDaddy SSL Certificates on a Cisco IOS Router using CLI in 7 steps

-I have found the process of getting a GoDaddy certificate installed on an IOS router had, like many Cisco projects, become a research project.
-The process is poorly documented and much of the documented commands are outdated due to the changes in IOS.
+I have found the process of getting a GoDaddy certificate installed on a Cisco IOS router had, like many Cisco projects, become a research project.
+The process is poorly documented and much of the documented commands are outdated due to the changes in Cisco IOS.
 I hope this helps save some time and energy on your part.
 Make sure your routers time is correct before starting.
 I suggest you setup NTP to keep the routers time correct.
 If the routers time is not correct, it will affect the certificate’s functionality.

 - Create a 2048 bit RSA key.
 GoDaddy now only supports 2048 or greater key length for security reasons.
 On their site they claim that computer performance will be capable of breaking a 1024 bit key by 2012.
 Will that be the end of the world? 🙂